SEX ADDICTION COUNSELING

 With help from a sex addiction therapist, sex addiction is treatable

 Fortunately, sex addiction is treatable.
 Working with an experienced sex addiction counselor can help you make sex a healthy part of your life.
 I’ve worked with individuals and couples dealing with sex addiction for 15 years.
 As a licensed psychotherapist and certified addiction counselor, I’m qualified to determine if sex addiction is the problem or part of the problem and to help.
 It’s normal to have some shame around discussing this, especially with a stranger, but I can guarantee there is nothing you’ll share with me that I haven’t heard before.

 Sexuality is an essential part of being human.
-We cannot simply abstain from sex in the way that an alcoholic might abstain from drinking or a gambling addict abstain from gambling.
+We cannot simply abstain from sex in the way that an alcoholic might abstain from drinking or a gambling addict abstains from gambling.
 For sex addicts, the key is developing an understanding of what forms of sexual expression are an unhealthy part of the addiction and what forms of sexual expression are healthy.
 Working with an experienced sex addiction therapist can help you make this determination.
 For example, if your addiction takes the form of extramarital affairs, obviously doing anything with someone other than your spouse is part of your addiction.
 But having a healthy, fulfilling sex life with your wife is healthy and good and not addictive behavior.

 You may have some questions about sex addiction counseling...